AdRain-Tech/coding-challenges/backend/README.md

 QR code must be regenerated every 10 seconds and return a new link to another 10 random movies.

 ## Demo movies JSON
  https://gist.github.com/saniyusuf/406b843afdfb9c6a86e25753fe2761f4

+ ## How to submit a task
+Place your code on github, gitlab or bitbucket and send us back a link to it.
+Make sure repository is public and we can access it.

 ## Important hints
 1. It is not required to integrate a database in this task, but if you will do it, it will be a plus for you (especially postgres + prisma).